The land you own and occupy as your home is your principal place of residence (PPR). It is exempt from land tax.

-- Immediately before the person was granted a right to reside on the land, the land was exempt PPR land of the deceased,
+- Immediately before the person was granted a right to reside on the land, the land was the PPR exempt land of the deceased,

 - The right to reside was not granted or acquired in exchange for monetary consideration, and

-- The person who has the right to reside does not have another PPR (either in Victoria or elsewhere).
+- The person who has the right to reside does not have another PPR in Victoria or elsewhere.

 If a person who is granted a life estate under a will uses and occupies that land as their PPR, a PPR exemption is available.

-Where the individual owner or the vested beneficiary who was using the land as their PPR passes away, the PPR exemption will continue to apply to that land until the earlier of:
+Where the individual owner or the vested beneficiary who was using the land as their PPR dies, the PPR exemption continues to apply to that land until the earlier of:

-- Three years after the death of the individual owner or vested beneficiary, or a further period approved by the Commissioner of State Revenue (the Commissioner),
+- Three years after the death of the individual owner or vested beneficiary, or a further period approved by the Commissioner of State Revenue,

 - The interest of the individual owner or vested beneficiary is given to another person under a trust, or